DRY NEEDLING

 The American Academy of Physical Medicine and Rehabilitation recognizes dry needling as an invasive procedure using acupuncture needles that has associated medical risks.
 Therefore, the AAPMR maintains that this procedure should only be performed by practitioners with standard training and familiarity with routine use of needles in their practice, such as licensed acupuncturists or licensed medical physicians.

 Licensed acupuncturists receive years of academic education and training in many acupuncture techniques, including what is now termed “dry needling”.
-Nearly all states require licensed acupuncturists to meet NCCAOM standards of eligibility and pass national board certification exams.
-What are the specific requirements for NCCAOM Nationally Board-Certified Acupuncturists™?
+Nearly all states require licensed acupuncturists to meet NCBAHM standards of eligibility and pass national board certification exams.
+What are the specific requirements for NCBAHM Nationally Board-Certified Acupuncturists™?

-To become an NCCAOM Nationally Board-Certified Acupuncturist™, applicants must, at a minimum:
+To become an NCBAHM Nationally Board-Certified Acupuncturist™, applicants must, at a minimum:

 • Complete a minimum of three years or 1,905 hours of postgraduate education, including a minimum of 660 hours of supervised clinical training.